The Midnight Hour: Plot

-When the local police do not take Phil and Sandy's warning seriously, Phil manages to get his father's hunting rifle to make silver bullets from his father's silver coin collection so they can use the silver bullets which appears to be effective against the undead.
-When the couple ventures to the Halloween party, they discover everyone turned into zombies, vampires, witches or other evil creatures.
-Phil manages to get the Grenville Spirit Ring from Zombie Mitch, after which he and Sandy drive to the town's cemetery.
-They break into Grenville's crypt and take his bones-and-dust remains to use to seal the scroll, just as Lucinda and the horde of undead attack.
-Cornered in Phil's car, he and Sandy manage to use candle wax to seal the parchment scroll.
-After Sandy tells Phil she loves him, every creature resurrected on that night vanishes, the wounds that Phil sustains disappear, and the damage to his car is undone—as if the entire event had never happened.
+The local police do not take Phil and Sandy's warning seriously, so Phil obtains his family hunting rifle and melts down his father's coin collection to make silver bullets, an effective tool to fight the undead for the time being.
+They return to the Halloween party, discovering that everyone has been turned into undead creatures.
+Phil manages to get the Grenville Spirit Ring from a zombified Mitch, subsequently driving himself and Sandy to the cemetery.
+They break into Grenville's crypt and exhume his remains, just as Lucinda and the horde of undead launch an attack.
+Cornered in the car, Phil seals the scroll's seam with the bone dust infused candle wax, validating the ritual with the ring's signet.

+With the crisis averted, Sandy tells Phil she loves him, and she, along with every creature resurrected on that night, vanishes.
+The wounds that Phil sustained disappear and the damage to his car is undone—as if the entire event had never happened.

-Phil finds Sandy's grave and finally understands that she had been one of the undead too.
-As the clock strikes midnight, Phil begins to drive back to town, and as he is pulling out of the cemetery, he hears a music dedication on his car radio from 'Sandy,' implying that she will always be looking after him even from beyond the grave.
+Phil identifies Sandy's grave and understands that she had been one of the undead too.
+As the clock strikes midnight, Phil begins to drive back to town, and he listens to a song dedication on the radio from someone identifying themself as "Sandy", implying that she will always be looking after him even from beyond the grave.

 Release

-The Midnight Hour had its world premiere on ABC on Friday, November 1, 1985, at 9:00-11:00 pm EST. The film later aired on occasion during the Halloween season, with an 8 pm airing on the Lifetime network on Wednesday, October 31, 1990.
+The Midnight Hour had its world premiere on ABC on Friday, November 1, 1985, at 9:00–11:00 pm EST. The film later aired on occasion during the Halloween season, with an 8 pm airing on the Lifetime network on Wednesday, October 31, 1990.
 Lifetime continued to air the film on numerous occasions during afternoon time slots, including showings on December 27, 1990, June 19, 1992, and October 31, 1992.